eric-purrington/Employee-Tracker/README.md

 ````
 node server.js
 ````
-You will be able to do any of the following options with the database:
+You will be able to do any of the following options to manipulate the database:
 - "Add Department"
 - "Add Role"
 - "Add Employee"